brizzbane/surgetrader/README.md

 You can see the modifications that one individual made [here](https://www.reddit.com/r/CryptoMarkets/comments/7a20lc/im_the_author_the_foss_crypto_trading_bot/dpbuwzw/).

+### Test it Out!

+Do **NOT** test this out by typing `invoke download`.
+If you do, you run the risk of prematurely buying a coin - not a big deal.
+But it's better to test it by typing `invoke takeprofit`

 ## System Hygiene

 Occasionally, the daily profit report will email you, informing you that the system crashed.
 The two common reasons for crashing are: